jgsteeler/divergent-flow-mvp/PRD.md

 - **Network Failures**: LLM calls fail gracefully; items queue for retry; user can still capture offline
 - **Ambiguous Captures**: Single word or vague entries route to review queue rather than guessing incorrectly
 - **Duplicate Prevention**: Similar recent captures flagged during inference to avoid clutter
-- **Date Parsing Failures**: Partial date understanding (e.g., "tomorrow", "next week") should still work
+- **Date Parsing Failures**: Natural language date parser handles 15+ patterns (today, tomorrow, next [day], in X days/weeks, month day, MM/DD, etc.).
+Unparseable dates show helpful error message in review queue.
+- **Overdue Items**: Items with past due dates are highlighted in red to draw attention

 ## Design Direction
 The design should feel like a trusted external brain - calm, organized, and always ready.
 It should reduce cognitive load through generous whitespace, clear visual hierarchy, and confidence-inspiring feedback.
 The aesthetic should be modern but warm, professional but not corporate, focused but not sterile.